ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._4_Linear_Models.md

 ![](Ch._4_Linear_Models_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

-Here we simulate from those two priors to get a prior probability distribution of heights.
+Here we simulate from those two priors to get a prior probability distribution of `heights`.

 ```r